-It can be hard to resist munching mindlessly on snacks full of sugar and chemical preservatives, especially while watching suspenseful Homeland scenes.
+It can be hard to resist munching mindlessly on snacks full of sugar and chemical preservatives, especially while watching a suspenseful episode of Stranger Things.
 (Raw cookie dough and microwave popcorn anyone?)

 Thankfully, lots of healthy brands understand this, and they’re making substitutes for some of the most popular junk-food snacks—from Reese’s Peanut Butter Cups to Nutella and Doritos.

 The new snacks use better ingredients like organic dark chocolate and skip gross ones like GMO-packed high-fructose corn syrup.
 And they still taste delicious.
-Here are seven junk food faves and their substantially healthier remake… —Lisa Elaine Held
+Here are seven junk food faves and their substantially healthier remake.

 Better: Justin’s Dark Chocolate Peanut Butter Cups